ponspack9/RED/README.md

 ##Overview

-Red is a platformer game where the player, as Red, has to avoid the pursuers black niggas to reach the final door and get to the next level and keep avoiding black niggas which are very fast and annoying.
+Red is a platformer game where the player, as Red, has to avoid the pursuers black niggas to reach the final door and get to the end and keep avoiding black niggas which are very fast and annoying.
 For the Assignment 2 we have implemented its pathfinding and the core object of these enemies among other things.